 69% said that the reputation of the university was important in their decision to study abroad, however, the increased job prospects from studying abroad (43%) and the low language barrier in the UK (39%) were also important factors for the respondents’ decision to study in the UK.

-Specifically, 78% of the respondents said that they had a monthly disposable income of 15,000 RMB (~£1,700) after all rent and tuition fees had been accounted for).
+Specifically, respondents said that they had an average monthly disposable income of 9479 RMB (~£1,050) after all rent and tuition fees had been accounted for.
 This compares to just £250 for the average British student.
 Their top three priorities for spending this disposable income were Clothes/Cosmetics, Restaurants, and Entertainment/Leisure.
 Travel came fourth on the list for both men and women.

 More than half of the respondents had been on a city break abroad before

 Specifically, 34% said that they had been on a city break abroad during their time studying in the UK.
 Another 25% said that they had both been on a city break during their stay and were planning to go on another city break abroad during the remainder of their time in the UK.